netlify/zip-it-and-ship-it/CONTRIBUTING.md

 # This pushes the latest HEAD and tags, and creates a Github Release, then publishes to npm
 ```

-The CLI is built with [pkg](https://github.com/zeit/pkg) and uploaded to the coresponding node release.
+The CLI is built with [pkg](https://github.com/zeit/pkg) and uploaded to the [corresponding Github release](https://github.com/netlify/zip-it-and-ship-it/releases).
 It is consumed in the buildbot with [binrc](https://github.com/netlify/binrc).

 ## License